Academany/fabzero/basic/doc.md

 A Markdown document is just a plain text file usually appended with a `.md` extension.
 It will only take you about 10 minutes to learn the basics following [this tutorial](https://www.markdowntutorial.com/).

-> Exercise: Create a markdown page with a text editor and introduce yourself.
+> **Learning by doing:** Create a markdown page with a text editor and introduce yourself.
 Use header titles, bold text, italic text, link, bullets and an image.

+> **Tip**
+>
-> **Some markdown headaches solutions learned the hard way**
+> Some markdown headaches solutions learned the hard way
 > 1. Standard markdown syntax does not require a blank line before a header.
 Pandoc (the tool that converts it to a webpage) does require  this (except, of course, at the beginning of the document).
 The reason for the requirement is that it is too easy for a # to end up at the beginning of a line by accident (perhaps through line wrapping).
 >
 > 2. If you need a line break, you must put two (or more) spaces at the end of the line.